Skip to content

 • pullrequest:read — Read pull requests

-• pullrequest:write - Create and modify pull requests (If your Agent will create pull requests)
+• pullrequest:write — Create and modify pull requests (only if needed)

 • Issue scopes:

-• issue:read - Read issues (If your Agent needs to access issues)
+• issue:read — Read issues (only if needed)

 • Wiki scopes:

-• wiki:read - Read wiki content (If your Agent needs to read wiki content)
+• wiki:read — Read wiki content (only if needed)

 After selecting the required scopes, click "Next"